carpentries/docs.carpentries.org/source/workshops/instructors.md

 * **If I am only teaching portions of the Carpentries curriculum, do I still need to register my workshop?**
     * It is important that we know about workshops being publicised because people often contact us to report that they will be unable to attend a workshop or to ask questions and if we do not know about planned workshops we can not provide support or share information with instructors.
-    * If you are teaching a portion of The Carpentries curriculum or if the workshop does not align with the [Core Curriculum](https://carpentries.org/workshops/#workshop-core) we ask that you still [register](https://amy.carpentries.org/forms/self-organised/)(https://amy.carpentries.org/forms/self-organised/) your workshop and select the “Mix & Match” option for the question “Which Carpentries workshop are you teaching?”. *This option is only available for Self-Organised workshops.
-Centrally-organised workshops are required to follow the Core Curricula.
+    * If you are teaching a portion of The Carpentries curriculum or if the workshop does not align with the [Core Curriculum](https://carpentries.org/workshops/#workshop-core) we ask that you still [register](https://amy.carpentries.org/forms/self-organised/) your workshop and select the “Mix & Match” option for the question “Which Carpentries workshop are you teaching?”.
+    **This option is only available for Self-Organised workshops.
+Centrally-organised workshops are required to follow the Core Curricula.**
 * **When a workshop is taught, how closely should it  stick to the Carpentries lesson plans?**
-    * To be considered an official Carpentries workshop, you must follow the [Core Curricula] ([https://carpentries.org/workshops/#workshop-core](https://carpentries.org/workshops/#workshop-core)).
+    * To be considered an official Carpentries workshop, you must follow the [Core Curricula](https://carpentries.org/workshops/#workshop-core)).
 If you teach something other than what is listed on our webpage we ask that you acknowledge that your workshop is  "inspired by SWC/DC/LC" or "based on SWC/DC/LC".
-You can still [register](https://amy.carpentries.org/forms/self-organised/](https://amy.carpentries.org/forms/self-organised/) your workshop and select the workshop you are teaching is “Mix & Match”, so that we can show others how you use The Carpentries resources.
+You can still [register](https://amy.carpentries.org/forms/self-organised/) your workshop and select the workshop you are teaching is “Mix & Match”, so that we can show others how you use The Carpentries resources.
 * **When will I be considered an Experienced Instructor?**
     * Ater being an Instructor for three Carpentries workshops you will be able to take the role of Experienced Instructor in any Carpentries workshop.